 Lovecraft and his racism

-As the organizers of the H. P. Lovecraft Film Festival and Portland Horror Film Festival, we fully support the Black Lives Matter movement, viewing it not as a political issue but a human rights issue.
+As the organizers of the H. P. Lovecraft Film Festival and Portland Horror Film Festival, we support the Black Lives Matter movement, viewing it not as a political issue but a human rights issue.
 The slogan itself is not trademarked by any organization and is used by anyone who protests police brutality and racially motivated violence, a very real and ongoing issue in our country today.

 The H. P. Lovecraft Film Festival frequently features guests and speakers who are men, women, queer, transgender, non-binary, and people of color to discuss both the fandom in general and the complexities of being a fan of the works of a man with reprehensible views.
 People of all skin colors, faiths, genders, and beliefs are welcome at the HPLFF and encouraged to be part of the ongoing discussion.

 Our primary mission is to encourage new voices that expand on the cosmic horror genre in new and interesting ways, such as Matt Ruff’s novel Lovecraft Country and Victor LaValle’s Ballad of Black Tom, and an integral part of our programming is highlighting the works of cosmic horror by modern BIPOC creators (BIPOC is defined as Black, Indigenous Americans, including Native Americans and Pacific islanders, and People Of Color).
-At the festival, we regularly discuss Lovecraft's racism and xenophobia, the times he lived in that embraced the pseudo-science of eugenics, and even the geography of his life, including the state of Rhode Island, which hosted the largest KKK rally on the East Coast in the '20s, as a way to understand both why he held these views and the difficulties in separating art we love from the artist who created it.
-We also hope to reckon his views, and the views of a generation of Americans, with the ongoing racial injustice and economic disparity in our country.
+At the festival, we regularly discuss Lovecraft's xenophobia, the times he lived in that embraced the pseudo-science of eugenics, and even the geography of his life, including the state of Rhode Island, which hosted the largest KKK rally on the East Coast in the '20s, as a way to understand both why he held these views and the difficulties in separating art we love from the artist who created it.
+We also hope to reckon his views, and the views of a generation of Americans, with the ongoing racial injustice and economic disparity in our country today.

 Now more than ever it’s important for us to examine our fandom with eyes wide open, and we intend to keep this dialogue open.